 In a major milestone for MineARC Systems Australia, we are proud to announce the recent completion of our 1500th refuge chamber, MA1500.
 The chamber is a step forward for an organisation that is continually looking to raise the bar in regards to industry safety standards and demonstrates why we are considered to be the world leader in refuge chamber technology by meeting the needs and demands of markets all around the globe.

-Since the company’s inception in 1999, MineARC has come a long way from the initial development of the world’s first scrubber to our 1500th Australian-built refuge chamber, but what hasn’t changed is our commitment to improving the safe working conditions for all industry personnel.
+Since the company’s inception in 1999, MineARC has come a long way from the development of the world’s first scrubber to our 1500th Australian-built refuge chamber.
+However, what hasn’t changed is our commitment to improving the safe working conditions for all industry personnel.

-MA1500 is a 12 Person, MineSAFE Essential Design Refuge Chamber with 36-hour duration, built specifically to meet the needs set by the Barrick Niugini Porgera Mine in Papua New Guinea.
-The Porgera Joint Venture is an open pit and underground gold mine located at an altitude of 2,200-2,600, this is the fifth MineSAFE Refuge Chamber delivered to the project this year.
+MA1500 is a 12 Person, MineSAFE Essential Design Refuge Chamber with 36-hour duration in stand-by mode.
+It is built specifically to meet the needs set by the Barrick Niugini Porgera Mine in Papua New Guinea.
+The Porgera Joint Venture is an open pit and underground gold mine located at an altitude of 2,200-2,600.
+This shelter will be the fifth MineSAFE Refuge Chamber delivered to the project this year.

 The refuge chamber features the following;

 - Dual language operational instructions in English and Tok Pisin, the local language in PNG Highlands.

 - A Compact Design AuraFX Digital Gas Monitoring System, which gives clear and easy to understand warnings on dangerous gas levels.

 - A video screen to show operational instructions in English and Tok Pisin.